 There is a difference, however, between the occasional delayer and...
 Read more »

-You thought “The Terrible Twos” were bad.
-Now you’re dealing with “The Terrible Thirteens,” and it’s just as bad, if not worse.
+You thought the terrible twos were bad.
+Now you’re dealing with the terrible thirteens—and it’s even worse.

 When she was two, she cried, kicked, and screamed.
 At 13, she’s yelling, slamming doors, storming out of the house, and screaming, “You can’t control me!”